 Every author has book links on their blogs and websites.
 But can you make much better use of them by using smarter cover image book buy links?

 Adding images of your book covers is the best way to promote your books on your website or blog.
-Most authors know how add image widgets to their site, but did you know that you can do much more with your book covers than adding a link to the book page on Amazon?
+Most authors know how to add image widgets to their sites.

+But did you know that you can do much more with your book covers than adding a link to the book page on Amazon?
 You can earn a little extra money from your book link on top of your royalty from Amazon.

 What about adding a link that can direct readers to more retailer options?

-But first, the basics.
-When you add a book cover image to your blog or website you will have an image property box similar to the one shown below, which is where you can add your links and image settings.
+When you add a book cover image to your blog or website, you will have an image property box similar to the one shown below.

-To get your book title and author name indexed and get more search exposure, always complete these two fields with your book title and your author name.
+To get your book title and author name indexed and get more search exposure, always complete these two fields, including your book title and your author name.

 1. A Much Better Amazon Book Link